-Khomyn Tal is located in the Great Lakes Depression in Western Mongolia, a unique ecosystem with diverse habitat dominated by desert steppe and arid steppe biotas with critical wetlands such as Khar Nuur, Baganuur and Durgon lakes and Zavkhan and Teel rivers as well as sand dunes in the western end of Ikh Mongol Els National Park.
-It is a geographically isolated 2900 km2 island surrounded by inter-connected lakes and rivers in the west, north and east and 20-40 km wide sand dunes along the southern border.
+Khomyn Tal, an area dominated by desert steppe and arid steppe, is located in the Great Lakes Depression in Western Mongolia.
+Khomyn Tal contains the north-western edge of Ikh Mongol Els National Park, extensive area covered by sand dunes, as well as critical wetlands such as Khar Nuur, Baganuur and Durgon lakes and Zavkhan and Teel rivers.
+It is a geographically isolated 2900 km2 natural island surrounded by inter-connected lakes and rivers in the west, north and east and sand dunes along the southern border.

 Being such an island, it is a safe home for many species of wildlife.
 In some cases, it might stand as the last refuge of wild animals.
 For example, 200 individuals of Mongolian gazelle were translocated into Khomyn Tal from Eastern Mongolia after a sharp decline in number and distribution range of the gazelle in Western Mongolia in the 1980s.
 Hence, the population has been greatly increasing from hundreds to several thousands with extended distribution area outside the Great Lakes Depression.